 Dance with Bollyfit.
 Dance your way to fitness to the sounds of fun Bollywood beats.

-- Mary Ann Issac is a traveller who hopes to inspire more women to travel solo and authentically enjoy all the planet has to offer!
-You can find more of her stories on Instagram here @storiesfrommybackpack
+Mary Ann Issac is a traveller who hopes to inspire more women to travel solo and authentically enjoy all the planet has to offer.
+Find more of her stories on Instagram here @storiesfrommybackpack